 Clients who left a job within the last two years may be eligible to unemployment insurance benefits (UIB).
-At the time of the Intake appointment the client acknowledges the need to apply for UIB with a signature on the CAAP Intake Instructions, Form 2129.
+At the time of Initial Intake, the client acknowledges his need to apply for UIB with his signature on the CAAP Intake Instructions, Form 2129.
 Verification, in the form of a claim book and/or claim printout, must be presented at Approval.